aims-umich/neorl/README.md

 #---------------------------------
 import numpy as np
-import matplotlib.pyplot as plt from neopy import DE, XNES
+import matplotlib.pyplot as plt from neorl import DE, XNES

 #---------------------------------
 # Fitness